 Wisconsin has the highest rate of heavy drinking and binge drinking in the nation.
 We can reduce Wisconsin's cancer burden by helping residents, communities, and policy makers make healthier choices regarding alcohol.

 Alcohol & Cancer FAQ

-Use this FAQ to answer ten common questions about the alcohol-cancer connection, such as “How much do I need to drink to raise my cancer risk?” and “Does the type of alcohol I drink matter?”
-A helpful resource to start important conversations with patients, clients, and community members.
+This easy-to-read FAQ answers ten common questions about the connection between alcohol and cancer, such as “How much do I need to drink to raise my cancer risk?” and “Does the type of alcohol I drink matter?”
+This is a helpful resource to start important conversations with patients, clients, and community members.

 Alcohol & Cancer Infographic

-Use this infographic to introduce audiences to the basic facts about alcohol and cancer in Wisconsin.
+This simple yet powerful infographic helps introduce audiences to the basic facts about alcohol and cancer in Wisconsin.
 Perfect for sharing online, or print it and post in your office, school, or clinic.

 COVID-19 and Alcohol: Wisconsin's Changing Landscape

 Presentation slides from Julia Sherman, Project Coordinator of the Wisconsin Alcohol Policy Project.
 Learn how the COVID-19 pandemic has affected alcohol consumption and related laws and policies in Wisconsin.
 Originally presented as part of a Wisconsin Cancer Collaborative webinar, "COVID-19 and Cancer Risk Reduction", July 9, 2020.